-The project supports greater mutual understanding between Indigenous conservation leaders and ENGOs that work on conservation issues and will develop some of the tools and resources necessary to build capacity in the ENGO sector for Indigenous conservation governance.
+The project will help develop greater mutual understanding between Indigenous leaders and ENGOs that work on conservation issues and will produce some tools ENGOs can use to support Indigenous conservation governance.

-It is a partnership between Sustainability Network, Iisaak Olam and University of Guelph and designed to build stronger relationships between Indigenous leaders and the ENGO sector and increase capacity within the ENGO sector to support Indigenous conservation governance.
-Partners have committed to working together in ethical space.
+It is a partnership between Sustainability Network, Iisaak Olam, University of Guelph and all those involved who have committed to working together in ethical space.

 This is a critical time in Canadian conservation practice.
 After decades of state-led and expert driven conservation practice, where the establishment of protected areas frequently displaced Indigenous communities from their traditional territories, the Canadian Government publicly announced their commitment to repairing the relationship with Indigenous Peoples affected by past and present conservation policy.